jbesomi/texthero/README.md

 Texthero include tools for:
 * Preprocess text data: it offers both out-of-the-box solutions but it's also flexible for custom-solutions.
-* Natural Language Processing: keyphrases and keywords extraction, named entity recognition and much more.
+* Natural Language Processing: keyphrases and keywords extraction, and named entity recognition.
-* Text representation: TF-IDF, term frequency, pre-trained and custom word-embeddings.
+* Text representation: TF-IDF, term frequency, and custom word-embeddings (wip)
-* Vector space analysis: clustering (K-means, Meanshift, DBSAN and Hierarchical), topic modelling (LDA and LSI) and interpretation.
+* Vector space analysis: clustering (K-means, Meanshift, DBSAN and Hierarchical), topic modelling (wip) and interpretation.
-* Text visualization: keywords visualization, vector space visualization, place localization on maps.
+* Text visualization: vector space visualization, place localization on maps (wip).

 Texthero is free, open source and [well documented](https://texthero.org/docs) (and that's what we love most by the way!).

 We hope you will find pleasure working with Texthero as we had during his development.

 <h2 align="center">Hablas español?</h2>